 We suggest beginning with micro-tasks through Amazon Mechanical Turk.
 It’s easy to get accepted, and there are people who make a full-time income using it.
 On the other side, you can do it during your free time to make a couple of extra bucks to afford going out with friends or to buy coffee.

-Another low effort online job for college students are reward sites.
+Another low effort online job for college students is signing up for reward sites.
 These will pay you for completing surveys, reviewing products, and downloading mobile games.
 Mix these into your routine, and use several of them to maximize your rewards.

 Furthermore, we suggest giving search engine evaluating a shot.
 You will help approve and remove listings from Google, Bing, Yahoo, and other search engines.

 Look for work you enjoy

 If you love social media, you should also consider using freelancer platforms to find social media management gigs.
-These involve growing and maintaining businesses accounts on websites like Twitter, Instagram, and Facebook.
+These involve growing and maintaining business accounts on websites like Twitter, Instagram, and Facebook.

 Passionate writers can earn money being a freelance writer on platforms like iWriter or Textbroker.
 You begin by completing a test article to determine your skill level.
 This will then be able to apply to available writing gigs.
 Payment is typically done on a per-word basis and determined by how good of a writer you are.